JonahBraun/wago/readme.md

     	Max miliseconds a process has after a SIGTERM to exit before a SIGKILL. (default 50) -fiddle
     	CLI fiddle mode!
-Start a web server, open browser to URL of targetDir/index.html -ignore string
+Start a web server, open browser to URL of targetDir/index.html -h2 string
+    	Start a HTTP/TLS server on this port, e.g. :8421
+  -http string
+    	Start a HTTP server on this port, e.g. :8420 -ignore string
-    	Ignore directories matching regex. (default "\\.(git|hg|svn)") -pcmd string
+    	Ignore directories matching regex. (default "\\.(git|hg|svn)") -key string
+    	X.509 key file for HTTP2/TLS, eg: key.pem
+  -pcmd string
     	Run command after daemon starts.
 Use this to kick off your test suite.
   -q	Quiet, only warnings and errors